Helping put you

 What If I need help with my plan?

 We’re here for you.
-Our community and support team are ready to assist, ensuring you stay connected without frustration.
+Our community and support team are ready to assist you with your US Mobile service, ensuring you stay connected without frustration.
+Log into your account, and use the links to view our product knowledge base and open a support ticket.

 Can I bring my own number or get a new one?

 Your number, your choice.
-Bring your existing number with you or grab a new one from World Mobile—it’s all about putting control back in your hands.
+Bring your existing US cellular number with you or grab a new one from World Mobile—it’s all about putting control back in your hands.

 What network is World Mobile using?
 Does your service roam?